MortenHoustonLudvigsen/KarmaTestAdapter/README.md

 There are five possible properties:

 * `karmaConfigFile` Use this if you want to use a karma configuration file not named `karma.conf.js`.

+* `ServerMode` set to true, if you want Karma to always run in the background.
+This will normally give a significant performance improvement.
+Karma will be started in the background if `ServerMode` is true **and** `ServerPort` has a value.

+* `ServerPort` TCP port, that Karma should listen to when running in the background (when `ServerMode` is true).
+   This should be different from the port configured in the Karma configuration file (`karma.conf.js`).

 * `LogToFile` set to true, if you want the adapter to write log statements to a log file (named KarmaTestAdapter.log)